 I use PolyHaven as my source for high quality HDRI skies.
 For this scene I chose Klippad Sunrise 2 by Greg Zaal.

+I chose a light angle that would put the sun in the frame.
 I felt the warmth of the sunrise could be better felt if the sun was in the frame, and that more shadows in the scene would allow me to play up the color in the shadows.
 I also wanted the shadows to be cast over the torches, so it would be easier to see the light they cast in the environment.

 Create the sky shaders needed to render and align the sky.

-At this point two sky shaders are needed, a procedural sky to observe the position of the sun in the sky and the HDRI panoramic sky for the background.
+At this point two sky shaders are needed, a procedural sky to observe the position of the sun in the sky and, the HDRI panoramic sky for the background.

 Create a skybox shader that uses a procedural sky, and assign the directional light to this shader.
 With the procedural shader applied, you can see your sun's azimuth and how far you've cheated the zenith.
 In this image, the sun is at a very high angle to be considered morning, but without the sun this high, our whole scene would be in shadow.